⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Evidence of impairment

-This exception is broad — but not limitless.
+This exception is broad.

-Probable cause must be real, not assumed.
+But probable cause must be real — not assumed.

 Ordering Occupants Out of the Vehicle